-1.36 Whilst we have remained faithful to the current family court setting and nomenclature of the judiciary, we have emphasised the pressing need for plain and simple language to be used throughout court processes which should be conducted in an inclusive manner.
+1.37 Whilst we remain faithful to the current family court setting and nomenclature of the judiciary, we emphasise the pressing need for plain and simple language to be used throughout court processes, which should be conducted in an inclusive manner.

-Open Justice
+Open justice

-1.37 That complex interplay between private and public law needs to find expression in transparency and accountability in both arenas.
-Accordingly, in the context of media access to the courts, we have recommended changes to ensure more openness and transparency whilst at the same time rigorously protecting the identity of children.
+1.38 That complex interplay between private and public law needs to find expression in transparency and accountability in both arenas.
+Accordingly, in the context of media access to the courts, we recommend changes to ensure more openness and transparency whilst rigorously protecting the identity of children.

-Personal Litigants
+Personal litigants

-1.38 Improving access to justice is the underlying theme of this entire Review.
-Hence, not only in the context of the paperless court and online resolution but throughout the entire family system, we have been particularly conscious of the need to accommodate personal litigants in an era when the realignment of legal aid will inevitably increase the number of such litigants coming before all courts.
-This shall be dealt with conceptually and practically in a comprehensive manner in our civil justice report but we have also ventured some recommendations specifically in the family justice context.
+1.39 Improving access to justice was the underlying theme of this entire Review.
+Hence, not only in the context of the paperless court and online resolution but throughout the entire family system, we were particularly conscious of the need to accommodate personal litigants in an era when the realignment of legal aid will inevitably increase the number of such litigants coming before all courts.
+This was dealt with conceptually and practically in a comprehensive manner in our Civil Justice Review, but we also venture some recommendations specifically in the family justice context.

-Lay Magistrates
+Lay magistrates

-1.39 We consider that lay magistrates play an important role in Northern Ireland, not only in introducing a fresh mind and experience to judicial thinking in the family justice system, but also more generally in ensuring that the public continue to play a frontline role in dispensing justice.
+1.40 We consider that lay magistrates play an important role in Northern Ireland, not only in introducing a fresh mind and experience to judicial thinking in the family justice system but more generally in ensuring that the public continue to play a front-line role in dispensing justice.